haydenull/logseq-plugin-agenda/docs/settings/project.md

 # Project

-After you add the name of the project (page name) here and set the style, the project will appear in the Dashboard.
+Add your project pages to this menu to show the projects in your Dashboard.
+You can customise the style of each project, and also toggle displaying the project in the Dashboard on and off.

-When logseq is in the specified project page, clicking the icon to open the plugin will automatically navigate to the project details page.
+When Logseq is in the specified project page, clicking the plugin icon will automatically navigate to the project details page.

+Notes:
+- The plugin accepts Namespaces in the project page name.
+- Only enter the page name, i.e. don't use square brackets

 ![project-demo](../../screenshots/project-demo.gif)